evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/13-widget-catalog.md

 This chapter is complete when:

-- Widget taxonomy is defined.
+- Widget taxonomy is documented.
-- Dashboard widgets are cataloged.
+- Dashboard widgets are defined.
-- Configuration model is documented.
+- AI widgets are specified.
-- AI-enabled widgets are identified.
+- Human Digital Twin widgets are documented.
-- Personalization rules are established.
+- Personalization capabilities are established.
-- Responsive behavior is specified.
+- Accessibility and responsiveness are verified.
-- Governance model is documented.
+- Widget metadata standards are defined.
 - Visual artifacts are available.
 - Traceability is complete.